-The school district will strive to maintain a minimum unassigned General Fund balance of 12.5 percent and 16.7 percent of the annual budget, which equates to a range of 1.5 to 2 months of operating expenses.
+The school district will strive to maintain a minimum unassigned General Fund balance of 8 percent, which equates to 1 month of operating expenses.
 This policy shall also apply to the administration of the Food Service Operating Fund and the Community Education Fund with proper consideration and adjustment to conform with reserve limits established by statute.

 VI.
 Order or Resource Use